Posted on 3 Comments

 Medusa was a priestess to Athena.
 Athens is the goddess of war and wisdom.
 She is also one of the virgin goddesses.
 Part of the requirements of being a priestess to Athena would have included Medusa promising to remain chaste while in service.

 One day while Medusa was out gathering water for service in the temple, Poseidon happens to come upon her and he sees her.
 Medusa was rumored to be incredibly beautiful.
-So, as to what happens next; something far to common in many greek myths; Poseidon sees her, wants her, and decides she is his to take even amidst her rejections.
+So, as to what happens next; something far to common in many Greek myths; Poseidon sees her, wants her, and decides she is his to take even amidst her rejections.
 It is said that she ran to the Temple of Athena seeking protection.

 I mean why wouldn’t she?
-It was nearby, she was a servant to her, she protected women’s Chastity, and her and poseidon weren’t exactly friends either.
+It was nearby, she was a servant to her, she protected women’s Chastity, and her and Poseidon weren’t exactly friends either.
 But, Protection isn’t what she got.
 Poseidon rapes Medusa on the floor of the Temple of Athena.

 Athena comes and sees that her temple has been defiled.
 She doesn’t blame her fellow god though; she blames the mortal Medusa.
 Medusa’s sisters come to her defense and thus suffer part of the punishment.
 Athena curses Medusa with a head full of snakes, and that any man who looks at her will be turned to stone.
 This punishment turned Medusa into a monster that is isolated from the world of men thus she can never be near another man again for breaking her vow of celibacy.